Tenth Acre Farm is named after my first micro-farm in the suburbs of Cincinnati, Ohio. The size of the property was one-tenth of an acre (0.10-acre)!

 At the same time, I realized that permaculture design was essential to my success, and I wanted to share actionable, easy ways for others to apply permaculture to their gardens and landscapes.

 That’s when I decided to write a book with all of this in mind.
-The Suburban Micro-Farm: Modern Solutions for Busy People was first published in 2017.
-It was republished in 2018 in full color, distributed by Chelsea Green Publishing.
+Award-winning The Suburban Micro-Farm: Modern Solutions for Busy People (2018) is distributed by Chelsea Green Publishing.

 Thanks for following along!